Don’t hesitate to contact me via the contact page of this website or via email at email@example.com

 The following procedures may or may not be needed to varying degrees on your horn:

-- MECHANICAL RECONSTRUCTION OF THE KEYWORK (A restoration of the keywork to better-than-new mechanical condition.
-When this work is completed, your keywork is as smooth and as silent as it can possibly be, and the mechanism is working so perfectly even Adolphe Sax would approve.
+- MECHANICAL RECONSTRUCTION OF THE KEYWORK (only for the Pro/Vintage overhaul) A restoration of the keywork to better-than-new mechanical condition.
+When this work is completed, your keywork is as smooth and as silent as it can possibly be.
 ALL play is removed from the hinge tubes and pivot rods.
 Hinge tubes are gently swedged tight using collets, with regard to the integrity of the finish, and then made square and true with hinge tube facers so that the bearing surfaces of the ends of the hinge tubes are perfectly flat, thus ensuring a long-lasting and smooth fit.
 All posts are faced flat and swedged tight around the rod.
 The pivot screw bearing surfaces are checked and if the screw is uneven, it is replaced with an original replacement part.
 The pivot receivers on the pivot rods are thoroughly cleaned out, checked, and perfected to match the pivot screw exactly.
 Then the pivot screw post is counterbored until the pivot screw and pivot rod fit perfectly, being absolutely free with no play.
 This can only be done if the related pads and adjustment materials are being replaced, and should be done in conjunction with a chemical cleaning, tonehole leveling, and pad/felt/cork/teflon replacement.
-This is the service to get if you want your horn to be as perfect as I can possibly make it and better than it was when it left the factory. )
+This is the service to get if you want your horn to be as perfect as I can possibly make it and better than it was when it left the factory.

 All repairs come with a one year warranty on pads and materials and a five year warranty on mechanical work.
 When the saxophone owner did not treat his horn in a gentle way or its case is not in good condition Safe Sax will not honor the previous warranty.